The Trust-Forum project

 receives new entries from.

-the corresponding pools.
-Comments are not copied, they will be taken
+in the corresponding pools.
+Comments are not copied, they will be

 The table of events of a pool that is not a source contains: